What do ‘inside’ and ‘outside’ IR35 mean in reality?

 How to determine your IR35 status

-The rules which determine IR35 status are complicated.
-An individual’s employment status is determined by looking at the wording of their contract, as well as the way they carry out the work (known as working practices).
+The rules which determine IR35 status are complex.
+A contractor’s status is determined by both the wording of their contract and the way the work is carried out in practice (often referred to as working practices).

 What happens if I am inside IR35?

-If you are found to be inside IR35, your client will be responsible for deducting PAYE tax and National Insurance contributions from your contract income.
-They must also provide you with a Status Determination Statement, which contains their decision.
+If you are found to be inside IR35, the organisation paying your company (or the fee payer in the supply chain) must deduct PAYE tax and National Insurance contributions before payment.
+They must also provide a Status Determination Statement explaining the decision.

 What happens if I am outside IR35?